 We know from the Caesar Report that at least 11 000 people have died under torture (the photos exist to corroborate this fact: cf. Opération Caesar by Garance Le Caisne, Stock, 2015).
 This report was instructed by international experts (medical examiners, public prosecutors…).
 Among them, David Crane, former chief prosecutor for the special court of Sierra Leone, affirmed that the images of the bodies of the starved and tortured were only comparable to those of Auschwitz.
 He added “as prosecutors we rarely have acces to proof of crimes against humanity so direct and precise” and that these documents only represented “the visible part of the iceberg because they concern only three detention centers and there are fifty” in all of Syria.

-4.9 million refugees*
+Over 5 million refugees*

 Why do they leave? …”They flee Daech”…

 We have all heard this phrase in conversations or in the media (cf. a reportage on France 2 concerning the exploitation of Syrian children in Turkey, June 21, 2016).

 Beacause of the omnipresence of the terrorist organization and its exactions in the media and in the collective mentality, for many people its seems evident that the Syrians flee only to escape from Daech.
 Many non-rigorous journalists nourish this simplistic explanation.
 In fact, this idea serves the interests of the leaders of the regime and lets them get off easily.